cscart/docs/en/user_guide/manage_products/products/add_product.rst

        :align: center
        :alt: The "Plus" button adds a new product.

 #.
 The product creation page will open.
 Configure the required properties of the product.
 You'll be able to edit the product properties later at any time.
-The only thing that it's best to decide on now is :doc:`whether to create a simple or a configurable product </user_guide/manage_products/products/simple_versus_configurable>`.

    .. note::